turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo.md

 ### Data Model

 In a game like Tic Tac Toe, it is tempting to manipulate the DOM first.
 Remember that the game logic exists exclusively in the data model.
 The DOM simply reflects/displays that data model.

-### Required Game Functionality

-- This game is played by one user against a computer.
-The computer player should be an instantiation of Player and have the ability to make a random choice.
-- You'll need to make two versions of Rock, Paper, Scissors - "classic" and some variation.
-You can invent your own variation, or do some research on variations [here](https://www.wrpsa.com/different-variations-of-rock-paper-scissors/).
-Make sure you communicate the rules to your user!

-**Classic Rock Paper Scissors Rules**
-- Rock smashes scissors
-- Scissors cuts paper
-- Paper covers rock

 ### Suggested Iterations